-Mice were treated with either cadmium or saline as a control.
-Some mice were additionally infected with Streptococcus pneumoniae five days later to explore interactive effects.
-Saline or cadmium exposure alone had no effect on survival.
-However, adding S. pneumoniae infection decreased survival by 20% and more than 50%, respectively.
+Mice were treated with either cadmium chloride or a saline placebo alone, or followed by Streptococcus pneumoniae infection five days later.
+Saline or cadmium exposure alone had no effect on survival, however, adding S. pneumoniae infection decreased survival by 20% and more than 50%, respectively.